Military Injection Molding

-Crescent Industries is recognized by the U.S Department of the State as an ITAR-Registered and Manufacturer and has decades of experience in injection molding and mold-building for the Military & Defense Industry.
+Crescent Industries is recognized by the U.S Department of the State as an ITAR-Registered Manufacturer and has decades of experience in injection molding and mold-building for the defense Industry.

 Meeting Military Specifications requirements consists of many things, but it all begins with precision mold design and up-front engineering & development.
 Our in-house tooling capabilities combined with our engineering expertise gives our partners the ability to work closely with an experienced engineering team to help develop critical components for “mission” critical applications.

 Complex Secondary Operations